Are you stuck in a procrastination spiral?

 So, why do we procrastinate and how can you overcome it?

-As Timothy Psychyl from Carleton University found after studying procrastination for more than 19 years…the main thing driving procrastination is NOT so much avoiding work or other things we think we should be doing, as it is about AVOIDING STRESS.
+As Timothy Psychyl from Carleton University found after studying procrastination for more than 19 years…the main thing driving procrastination is NOT so much about being lazy, or unmotivated as it is about AVOIDING STRESS.

 Hence we tend to procrastinate when we intuitively feel the need to slow things down and create a greater sense of space – or relief.